uchicago-cs/chiventure/docs/wdl.md

     value: `<VAL>` which is the value of the state of the item upon initializaition of the game

-    actions: the possible actions that can be performed on the object; each action has the following attributes:
+    actions: the possible actions that can be performed on the item; each action has the following attributes:

     - action: `<ACTION FROM BANK>`: